FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 |---------------|-----------------|-----------------------------------------------------------------------------------------------------------------------------|-------------------------------|--------------------------------------------------------------------|
 | String        | character array | Array of char of specified length, delimited by NUL character if a string is shorter than the length specified for a field. | Specified by length attribute | length (except may be inferred from a constant value, if present). |

 A length attribute set to zero indicates variable length.
-See section 2.7.3 below for variable-length data encoding.
+See [Variable-length string](#variable-length-string-encoding).

 #### Encoding specifications for fixed-length character array